git/git.github.io/General-Microproject-Information.md

 ### Use a tag, like [GSoC], [Outreachy], etc, in your subject

-Yeah, we insist on this because many applicants don't do it despite the fact that it helps everyone, especially themself.
+Yeah, we insist on this because many applicants don't do it despite the fact that it helps everyone, especially themselves.

+It helps because efficiently searching the mailing list is not so easy.
+Having such a tag at the start in the subject makes it much easier to find what applicants or contributors from a program have done.
+And applicants should be very interested in searching for what other applicants or contributors participating in GSoC or Outreachy have been doing in the past, for example what kind of microproject they have chosen, how their proposal looked like, etc.

 ### Reply inline